laravel/docs/authentication.md

         </div>
     </form>

+<a name="after-resetting-passwords"></a>
+### After Resetting Passwords

+Once you have defined the routes and views to reset your user's passwords, you may simply access the routes in your browser.
+The `PasswordController` included with the framework already includes the logic to send the password reset link e-mails as well as update passwords in the database.

 After the password is reset, the user will automatically be logged into the application and redirected to `/home`.
-You can customize the post-reset redirect location by defining a `redirectTo` property on the `PasswordController`:
+You can customize the post password reset redirect location by defining a `redirectTo` property on the `PasswordController`:

     protected $redirectTo = '/dashboard';